nunegabriel/pedestriancrossing-sumo/README.md

 # pedestriancrossing-sumo
 # Introduction
-An example for building a pedestrian-actuated traffic light via TraCI
+An example for building a pedestrian-actuated traffic light via Sumo's TraCI